 Some cashback cards also charge a fee, so it’s important to be clear about how you will use the card and whether the fee is worth paying.

-Finally, to qualify for most cashback cards you’ll need an excellent credit history - if you want to know how likely you are to qualify for a card before you apply, use our Smart Search tool by clicking the ‘Will I get this card?’ button on our comparison tables.
+Finally, to qualify for most cashback cards you’ll need an excellent credit history - if you want to know how likely you are to qualify for a card before you apply, use our Eligibility Checker tool by clicking the ‘Will I get this card?’ button on our comparison tables.
 This will tell you how likely you are to be accepted for each card, without leaving a mark on your credit score.

 Are there any other options?